How to Make a Chat App Like WhatsApp

 #1.
 The right idea at the right time

-When Jan Koum came up with the idea of the service of the sort, the constant online Internet audience numbered billions of users.
-In such circumstances, the task to embrace the audience of several hundred million turned out to be an attainable goal.
+When Jan Koum came up with the idea of a service of the sort, the constant online Internet audience numbered billions of users.
+In such circumstances, the task to embrace an audience of several hundred million turned out to be an attainable goal.
 Let’s just say, when AOL was being launched, only 3% of users were constantly online.

 #2.
 Timely change of strategy